alphagov/govuk-rfcs/rfc-128-continuous-deployment.md

 - We only need to add contract tests when it's hard to be confident about an API change.
 If an API endpoint only has a single "consumer" app, then it's easy to gain confidence by manually testing the pair still work together.

+- We should still consider adding contracts tests for APIs that are likely to be reused internally, as we may not notice this has happened.
+Collections [[1](https://github.com/alphagov/collections/blob/e32fe49ccd415e3ac831fb3b46b3bcf68ae3c26b/docs/api.md)] and Imminence [[1](https://github.com/alphagov/imminence/blob/dd9ca02e9cad6884c2c58838c483aef4e335856e/README.md)] should both have contract tests for their APIs.

 - We only need to add contract tests for the APIs we consume internally.
 Some of our APIs may be public, but this is a separate, product-level commitment.
 Our strategy for testing public APIs is out-of-scope for this RFC.

 With this in mind, an API app has "enough" of these tests when:

-- Each endpoint with multiple consumers has at least one contract test.
+- Each endpoint with multiple, internal consumer apps has at least one contract test.

 > Example: [Asset Manager](https://github.com/alphagov/asset-manager) is missing contract tests because multiple apps use it to create [[1](https://github.com/alphagov/content-publisher/blob/0c757447ca2aad3621f11c99fe8307a718ade186/app/services/preview_asset_service.rb#L29)] [[2](https://github.com/alphagov/specialist-publisher/blob/8debeb2f0147142c87f22308d57fe4f6dd0c1297/app/models/attachment.rb#L49)] assets, among other APIs.
 Conversely, no [Support API](https://github.com/alphagov/support-api) endpoints are used by more than one GOV.UK app [[1](https://github.com/alphagov/support-api/tree/75540575ae11095bb8d4736490abdc9927049aaf#technical-documentation)].